 The event tracer allows you to perform a detailed examination of your network’s logs over the last 45 days.
 You can find the event tracer in the Reports menu.
-You can download information extending beyond 45 days from the basic Server Logs and Click Logs pages, which are also available from the Reports menu.
+You can download information extending beyond 45 days from the basic Server Logs page, which is also available from the Reports menu.

 This article is part of our Popular Features series.